 Bicycling -- The Cape Cod Canal bike path, 14 miles on both sides of the Canal, is one of the best on the Cape.
 On the mainland side of the Canal, on Main Street in Buzzards Bay, access is at the far end of Buzzards Bay Park.
 On the Cape side of the Canal, access is at the Bourne Recreation Area, just north of the Bourne Bridge, along Canal Road.

 Fishing -- So plentiful are herring, as they make their spring migration up the Bournedale Herring Run (tel.
-508/759-5991; Rte.
-6 in Bournedale, about 1 mile southwest of the Sagamore Bridge rotary), you can net them once they've reached their destination, Great Herring Pond.
+508/759-5991; Route 6 in Bournedale, about 1 mile southwest of the Sagamore Bridge rotary), you can net them once they’ve reached their destination, Great Herring Pond.
 You can obtain a shellfish permit from Bourne Town Hall, at 24 Perry Ave., Buzzards Bay (tel.
 508/759-0600).
 Also plentiful here are pickerel, white perch, walleye, and bass.
-For freshwater fishing at Flax Pond and Red Brook Pond in Pocasset, you'll need a license from the Bourne Town Hall.
+For freshwater fishing at Flax Pond and Red Brook Pond in Pocasset, you’ll need a license from the Bourne Town Hall.
 You can also obtain a freshwater fishing license at Red Top Sporting Goods, at 265 Main St., in Buzzards Bay (tel.
-508/759-3371; www.redtoptackle.com).
-The Cape Cod Canal is a great place to try surf-casting, though the state now requires a $10-per-year permit.
-To get one online, go to www.mass.gov/marinefisheries or call 866-703-1925.
+508/759-3371).
+The Cape Cod Canal is a great place to try surf-casting, though the state now requires a $10-per-year permit (free for those over 60).
+To get one online, go to www.mass.gov/marinefisheries or call tel.
+866/703-1925.

 Nature & Wildlife Areas -- The Bourne Conservation Trust has managed to preserve a handful of small plots of land; for information, contact the town Conservation Commission (tel.
 508/759-0615).
 The largest tract is the Four Ponds Conservation Area/Town Forest, which consists of 280 acres off Barlows Landing Road in Pocasset.
 The 40-acre Nivling-Alexander Reserve (off Shore Rd., at Thaxter Rd.) has three walking trails and flanks Red Brook Pond, where fishing is permitted ; it offers a half-mile wooded walk past several cranberry bogs.
 The U.S. Army Corps of Engineers (tel.
 508/759-5991), which is in charge of the Cape Cod Canal, runs free naturalist-guided nature walks and slide shows about the Canal.
 Visit the Cape Cod Canal Visitor Center, 60 Ed Moffitt Dr. (at the northeast corner of the canal; take Rte.
 130 to Tupper Rd. to Town Neck Rd. to Coast Guard Rd.), Sandwich (tel.
 508/833-9678), for more details about this interesting waterway.
 There are several exhibits, as well as free public programs and canal guide booklets.
 Open daily 10am to 5pm in season.